Protyasha-Roy/ion/README.md

 ## Features

-- Generates shell commands using Google's Gemini API.
-- Compatible with Windows, macOS, and Linux.
-- Runs locally with user-provided API keys.
-- Automatically detects installed applications and user directories.
-- Provides a safe execution environment with command validation.
+Give it any task to do, it will generate commands to execute the task.
+Works well with gemini-1.5-flash model.
+But works better with gemini 2.5-pro model.
+Some prompt(task) examples to give:
+- Open/close 'app name'.
+- Close all opened apps at once.
+- What's the filename of the first image in downloads?
+- Search teapot on google.
+- Go to chatgpt.com in brave browser.
+- And anything you wish it to do.

+In future I will be integrating a better file/folder indexing system.
+Memory management, so it remembers previous texts in the same conversation.
+And hoping to create a GUI popup for it with speech recognition as well.

 ## Installation

-To install Ion, use the following command:
-You'll need to install python, and pip before running the pip command.
-After installing both, go to your terminal and type/copy paste the command below.
+To use Ion you need to download and install python.
+During installation make sure to check the 'ADD TO PATH' option.
+After installing python, go to your terminal and type/copy paste the command below.

 ```sh
 pip install ion
 ```

 ### Setup